The Link Between Alcohol And Mental Health

-This year, Mental Health Awareness Week looks at the effects of stress on our mental health.
-Research has shown that two thirds of us will experience a mental health problem in our lifetimes, with stress being a key factor.
+With campaigners looking at the effects of stress on our mental health, research has shown that two-thirds of us will experience a mental health problem in our lifetimes, with stress being a key factor.
 Three in five UK adults drink alcohol to help relieve the stresses of everyday life and to relax.
 With the bank holidays proving a tempting time to go out and celebrate not having to go to work, many of us will be enjoying the long weekends in May with a couple of drinks with friends and family.

 However, while it seems like a good idea at the time, drinking lots of alcohol in a short space of time can actually have an adverse effect on your mental health.
 Here's how...

 Let’s break this down – why is it that after a couple of beers or glasses of wine, your mood can change so quickly?
 One minute you’re the life and soul of the party and the next you’re sobbing on your best friend’s shoulder or preparing to give the guy who nudged you at the bar a bloody nose.

 Alcohol can reduce serotonin levels, the chemical in our brain that regulates mood and emotion.
 Dramatic changes in the level of serotonin in the brain can lead to emotional outbursts, aggression, depression and even anxiety.